-First, the majority of tuk tuks (aka auto-rickshaws) are falling apart and should not be allowed on the road.
-They’re basically a lawn mower with a rusty metal bubble on top, hardly the type of vehicle you’d want to get into an accident with.
+First, the majority of tuk tuks (also known as auto-rickshaws) are falling apart and should not be allowed on the road.
+They’re basically a lawn mower with a rusty metal bubble on top.

-Second, we’re not convinced that the majority of drivers even have driver’s licenses; and if they do, the government should seriously consider beefing up the testing and qualifications process.
+Second, we’re not convinced that the majority of drivers even have driver’s licenses.
+And, if they do, the government should seriously consider improving the qualification process.

-Finally, drivers must learn to decipher which way the flow of traffic is going… and stick to that direction.
-That means do not cross into oncoming traffic dummy!
+Finally, drivers must learn to decipher which way the flow of traffic is going.
+And, stick to that direction.
+That means – do not cross into oncoming traffic!

 The Tuk Tuk experience in India

 After firmly negotiating the fare you climb into the dirty, rusty auto-rickshaw careful not to cut yourself on loose metal.
 You then reach into your pocket, take out your hand towel and cover your mouth to protect yourself from the never ending clouds of foul black emissions.

 The tuk-tuk rolls forward, you hold on tight and keep your eyes focused straight ahead.

 The tuk-tuk forces its way down a narrow beat-up street, cautious of the large potholes and never ending stream of pedestrians.
 It randomly bounces from one lane to another with no regard for what’s going on behind.

 A car in front of the tuk tuk is driving in the center lane towards you.
 Oncoming motorcycles are forced to use the dusty shoulder instead.

 There is no need for road lines, nobody uses them anyways.